 Generally, each year, more than twice as many homes sell in Rockingham County as compared to the City of Harrisonburg.
-Over the past 12 months, that trend continued - and we have actually seen somewhat of a decline (-11.6%) in City home sales while we have seen an increase (+4.62%) in the pace of County home sales.
-The median
+Over the past 12 months, we have seen somewhat of a decline (-10%) in City home sales while we have seen an increase (+6%) in the pace of County home sales.
+The median sales price of homes in the